gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 Every time such a bug appeared, I switched to this Git tag, and tried to reproduce the bug.
 Almost every time, the bug was already present before the rewrite.
 That's a very important information (for me, it was a relief!) for solving the bug, and also for stakeholders.
 That's the difference in their eye between: We are improving the product by fixing long existing bugs; or: we are introducing new bugs with our risky changes and we should maybe stop the effort completely because it's harming the product.

-Also, I think the first commit introducing the new code should add dummy code and focus on making the build system and CI work seamlessly on every supported platform.
+Furthermore, I think the first commit introducing the new code should add dummy code and focus on making the build system and CI work seamlessly on every supported platform.
 This is not appealing work but it's necessary.
 Also, having instructions in the README explaining a bit what each tool does (`cargo`, `rustup`, `clippy`, etc) is very valuable and will ease beginners into contributing in the new language.

 ## Incremental rewrite